We provide resources that are informative, clear and effective.

 What we bring:

 We like to use the Learning Circle, instead of teaching.
-Most of what we do is in open discussions: they are an exchange of information, and this promotes everyone’s ability to share their experience.
-Speaking up is only part of the process — simply listening is also a significant way to participate.
-We have found that discussion always raises awareness and brings some valuable lessons about health.
+While we often provide consulting services, most of what we do is in open discussions: this is the most effective learning method, because promoting discussion answers more questions.
+Circles are an exchange of information, and this promotes everyone’s ability to share their experience.
+Speaking up is only part of the process — simply listening to the experiences of your peers is also a significant way to learn.
+We have found that participation always raises awareness and brings some valuable lessons about health.
+People enjoy the Circle because there are more feelings involved, and that makes the lessons feel more valuable.

 The discussions involve sitting in the round – this format increases inclusion and encourages listening.
-It is an environment that creates openness and leads to discovery.
+It is an environment that creates openness and leads to discovery, so there are better outcomes.
+Usually this much time is not allowed for discussing lifestyle habits… we think this is why so many efforts in Prevention do not succeed.

-We all gain insight in the group, and it helps us be smarter about how to take our health into our own hands and create wellness.
+We all gain insight in the group, and the Circle is a terrific process that helps us be smarter about how to take our health into our own hands and create wellness.
 As we relate to the experience others have, and relax our social barriers, we develop key relationships: the group creates social bonds, and this outcome helps us find confidence about handling change.
-Learning together makes it easier to meet our own challenges.
+Learning together makes it easier to meet our own challenges because we feel a lot better when we don’t have to do everything alone.

 More about our model: